-The Vulnerability of a New Christian
+The Vulnerability of a Young Christian

-As a new believer, it’s natural to crave models.
+As a young believer, it’s natural to crave models.
 You want someone to look up to and imitate.
-Leaders nourish you with delicious spiritual milk and your eyes light up.
+Leaders nourish you with spiritual milk and your eyes light up.
 You devour their sermons, their podcasts, their books, publicly praise their bold, personable leadership and look no different than the Corinthians (1 Corinthians 1:12).

 It follows the common developmental pattern in parent/child and mentor/mentee relationships: idolize → demonize → humanize.

-• Idolize: You put figures of authority on a pedestal and see them with rose-tinted glasses.
+- Idolize: You put figures of authority on a pedestal and see them with rose-tinted glasses.

-• Demonize: Your glasses shatter, flaws emerge, conflict arises, and your disillusionment leads to anger or cynicism.
+- Demonize: Your glasses shatter, flaws emerge, conflict arises, and your disillusionment leads to anger or cynicism.

-• Humanize: As time passes, scars heal and you realize everyone is a sinner in need of grace.
+- Humanize: As time passes, scars heal and you realize everyone is a sinner in need of grace.

 Hebrews 13:7 Remember your leaders, those who spoke to you the word of God.
 Consider the outcome of their way of life, and imitate their faith.